Brandon Lowe Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.1 K/9, the 10th-best in the league.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 11th in MLB.

-- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.45).
+- The Orioles have a 4.34 team ERA that ranks 16th across all MLB pitching staffs.

-- The Orioles rank 18th in baseball in home runs surrendered (42 total, 1.2 per game).
+- Orioles pitchers combine to allow 46 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- Gibson (4-1) takes the mound for the Orioles in his eighth start of the season.
-He has a 4.61 ERA in 41 2/3 innings pitched, with 27 strikeouts.
+- Kremer gets the start for the Orioles, his eighth of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts through 35 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Kansas City Royals, the righty threw 6 2/3 innings, allowing six earned runs while surrendering 10 hits.
+- In his last appearance on Friday against the Atlanta Braves, the righty tossed six innings, allowing one earned run while surrendering six hits.

+- The 27-year-old has an ERA of 5.80, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.